DataDog/dd-agent-comp-experiments/README.md

  * `pkg.MockModule` -- an `fx.Option` that can be included in a test `App` to get the component's mock implementation.

 Here `pkg.MockModule` will typically provide a `newMock` constructor which creates a struct implementing the `pkg.Mock` interface, with no other dependencies.

+#### Other Fx Types

+It's fine to provide other, unexported `fx` types in `pkg.Module`, if that is helpful.
+Because they are unexported, they will be invisible to users of the component.

 ## Using Components